HelloWorldLTY/scEval/readme.md

-# scEval😈: A evaluation platform for single-cell Foundation Models (FMs)
+# scEval😈: An evaluation platform for single-cell Foundation Models (FMs)

 This is the repo for our benchmarking and analysis project.
 All methods are collected until March 1st, 2024.

 # Install

-To install our benchmarking environment based on [scGPT](https://scgpt.readthedocs.io/en/latest/), please use conda to create a environment based on this yml file in your own machine:
+To install our benchmarking environment based on [scGPT](https://scgpt.readthedocs.io/en/latest/), please use conda to create an environment based on this yml file in your own machine:
 ```
 conda env create -n scgpt --file scgpt_bench.yml
 ```

-For other methods we used, please refer their original project website for instruction.
-We recommend creating different environment for different methods.
-Considering about the difficulities of installing different scFMs, we provide a list of yml files we used to install these models in the fodler **installation_baselines**.
+For other methods we used, please refer to their original project website for instructions.
+We recommend creating different environments for different methods.
+Considering the difficulties of installing different scFMs, we provide a list of yml files we used to install these models in the folder **installation_baselines**.

 These methods include: